amaryahwolf/book-search-engine/README.md

 - [Questions](#questions)

 ## Installation
-To run the application, simply enter the URL in any browser.
+To install the application locally, ensure that [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) installed, then clone the repository from Github and run the installation script ```npm run install``` followed the start script ```npm run develop```.
+To view the application, visit http://localhost:3000/.

 ## Usage
-A user can login, browse books by title, author, genre, etc., save and remove books from their profile.
+To use the application, search for any book by title, author, genre, etc. After searching, a list of books including the title, an image and description will population.
+If the user wishes to save a book to their list, they can sign up or login then navigate to the book search and select the save option.
 ![Screenshot of application](./client/public/images/book-search-engine-screenshot.png)

 ## Credits
-Collaborators: UCLA Full Stack Flex Coding Bootcamp Starter Code <br>
+Collaborators: <br>
-Amaryah Wolf
+Amaryah Wolf <br>
+Starter Code provided by UCLA Extension Boot Camps

 ## License
 This application is covered under the MIT license.